 The white-tailed deer is a ruminant, which means they have a stomach with four chambers.
 Each chamber has its specific function to aid in digestion.

-The deer can eat different kinds of food and digest them all gradually, making the most out of the plant material it consumes.
+The deer can eat different food and gradually digest it, making the most of the plant material it consumes.

 American Wood Bison